codefenix-ConChaos/SixelGallery/README.md

     The `cleanup_zip_subdirs` option removes subdirectories created as a result of browsing ZIP files.

-    The `resize` option controls whether to have ImageMagick size
+    The `resize` option controls whether to have ImageMagick resize the image to the dimensions specified in settings.ini.

  7. Add to SCFG -> External Programs-> Online Programs (Doors):